Making your first font with Glyphr Studio

 ) distance from the baseline to the top of (not-rounded) lowercase letters. - Overshoot (

-First item to do: decide on an overall size (either 1000em
+First item to do: decide on these overall key metrics.
+At the very least, choose an overall size (either 1000 em

-) and also decide where the baseline falls within that height.
-If you're not sure, just use the defaults above.
+) and decide where the baseline falls within that height.

 Step 2: Set up your workspace

 The first decision for setting up your workspace is how to handle all the characters.
-The Basic Latin Character Range in Unicode has 95 characters - letters, numbers, and symbols.
+For example, the Basic Latin Character Range in Unicode has 95 characters - letters, numbers, and symbols.
 You don't have to design all of them, but there are a few main ways to handle all these characters:

 - Create a single artboard with 95 layers